The operators in the productions below expect the first operand to identify an object, and modify its value.

 operators yield the value that is assigned, permitting

-expressions such as x = y = z
+expressions such as x = y = z, which

 Unmodifiable l-values are array names, and l-values of